Research and teaching centre

 Create 3D model libraries

-Digitisation of a large number of objects by micro-CT to create 3D collections for the general public, education or research.
+Micro-CT digitisation of a large number of objects to create 3D collections for the general public, education or research.

-Ex.
-Animation and integration of 3D models of arthropod specimens (ants) in a virtual reality environment to raise public awareness of the neglected biodiversity of French Guyana (eBREVE project).
+Example.
+Animation and integration of 3D models of arthropod specimens (ants) in a virtual reality environment to raise public awareness of the neglected biodiversity of French Guiana (eBREVE project).

-E.g. Creation of a library of micropaleontological objects (foraminifera) in order to extend the possibility of observing and describing educational material in 3D beyond the classroom (MicrovirtualPal project).
+E.g. Creation of a library of micropalaeontological objects (foraminifera) to extend the possibility of observing and describing educational material in 3D beyond practical sessions (MicrovirtualPal project).

-E.g. Creation of a 3D ichthyological database to assist in the osteological identification of small present-day and archaeological teleost (bony fish) bones (Ictyo3D project).
+E.g. Creation of a 3D ichthyological database to help with the osteological identification of small bones of present-day and archaeological teleosts (bony fish) (Ictyo3D project).

 Helping to identify archaeological objects

-Non-destructive X-ray techniques are the techniques of choice for the analysis of archaeological objects!
+Non-destructive X-ray techniques are the techniques of choice for analysing archaeological objects!

-E.g. Optimisation of the restoration of archaeological objects after determining their chemical composition (e.g. type of metal alloy) by micro-XRF.
+E.g. Optimising the restoration of archaeological objects after determining their chemical composition (e.g. type of metal alloy) using micro-XRF.

-E.g. Constitution of ceramic groups from a chemical database built with portable X-ray fluorescence (pXRF) analysis.
+E.g. Creation of ceramic groups from a chemical database constructed using portable X-ray fluorescence (pXRF) analysis.

 E.g. Virtual manipulation and analysis of very fragile archaeological objects after 3D micro-CT scanning.